-Nevertheless, despite the disappointment of not having a panda cub, the opportunity to view the adult pandas is still an excellent reason to put the National Zoo on your D.C. trip itinerary.
+The opportunity to view giant pandas is an excellent reason to put the National Zoo on your D.C. trip itinerary.

-Only four zoos in the U.S. have pandas.
-(The other three are Atlanta, Memphis, and San Diego.)
-Other reasons to include the National Zoo on your D.C. vacation are that it has free admission, and that it is a nice change of pace from memorials, government buildings, and museums.
+Only three zoos in the U.S. have pandas.
+(The other two are Atlanta and Memphis.
+When I first wrote this article in 2012, San Diego also had pandas, but they have since been returned to China.)
+Other reasons to include the National Zoo on your D.C. vacation are that it has free admission and that it is a nice change of pace from memorials, government buildings, and museums.
 Don’t get me wrong–we loved seeing all that stuff, but I like every vacation to have a variety of activities.

 When planning your visit to the National Zoo, keep in mind that the zoo grounds are open for longer hours than the exhibit buildings.
-During the summer, the grounds are open from 6 am to 8 pm, and the buildings are open from 10 a.m. to 6 p.m.
 We were there for a late afternoon and evening visit, so we planned to see the building exhibits during the earlier part of our visit.

 The zoo is laid out with a single main walking path through the zoo, with some smaller side paths to different exhibits.
 The walk is all downhill which means that at the end of our visit, you have to walk uphill to get back to the entrance, so keep that in mind.
 My family’s top priority was to see the pandas, which are located close to the entrance.
 But before the pandas, we stopped to see a couple of animals on the way.
 Cheetahs are such amazing animals!